microsoft/computervision-recipes/README.md

     ```
     jupyter notebook
     ```
 1. At this point, you should be able to run the notebooks in this repo.
 You can start with the [00_webcam](classification/notebooks/00_webcam.ipynb) image classification notebook under `classification/notebooks`.
-Make sure to change the kernel to "Python (cvbp)".
+Make sure to change the kernel to "Python (cv)".

 Once you've setup your environment, you can explore our notebooks on the following computer vision domains: